Some NFL fans see disparities in its responses to Harrison Butker and Colin Kaepernick

 When it comes to players’ self-expression, some see a double standard

-Kaepernick, who is biracial, began sitting on the bench during the playing of the national anthem in the 2016 preseason to protest what he called “the injustices that are happening in America.”
+Kaepernick, who is biracial, began sitting on the bench and subsequently kneeling during the playing of the national anthem in the 2016 preseason to protest what he called “the injustices that are happening in America.”

-He continued to kneel during the anthem for the rest of the season, inspiring some other players but prompting criticism from many — including then-President Donald Trump — who accused him of being anti-American.
+The actions prompted criticism from many — including then-candidate Donald Trump — who in August 2016 accused him of being anti-American.

 The following year, as the number of players kneeling — and the backlash to them — grew, Goodell told NFL teams in a memo that “everyone should stand” during the national anthem.